Ben Te'o

-Ben Te'o (born 27 January 1987) is a rugby league coach, and former professional rugby union and rugby league player.
-He is currently an assistant coach for the Brisbane Broncos.
+Ben Te'o (born 27 January 1987) is a rugby league coach, and former professional rugby union and rugby league footballer.
+He is a former assistant coach for the Brisbane Broncos.
 Born in New Zealand to Samoan and English parents, he represented Samoa in rugby league and England in rugby union.

 He last played as a er for the Brisbane Broncos in the NRL, and he previously played for the Wests Tigers and the South Sydney Rabbitohs with whom he won the 2014 NRL Grand Final.
 Te'o also played at representative level for Queensland in the State of Origin series and won one international cap for Samoa.

 Between 2014 and 2020 he played professional rugby union as a centre for Leinster in Ireland, Worcester in England and Toulon in France.
 He played at international level, winning 18 caps for England and 2 for the British & Irish Lions.

 Background

 Te'o was born in Auckland, New Zealand.
 His father is Samoan and his mother is English.

 He was a Hibiscus Coast Raiders junior, and was selected to play for the New Zealand Under 16s in 2003 and was also a member of the 2005 Junior Kiwis.
 He also played rugby union as a junior.
 Te'o moved to Australia at the age of 17 and lived on the Gold Coast in Queensland, playing rugby league with Keebra Park State High School.